pelithne/minecraft-on-azure/README.md

 Also, you need to allow ````ssh```` in the inbound port section.

+### quicknote: you also need to add the default minecraft port to your NSG, port 25565

 This is how it should look, sort of:

 <p align="left">